challengepost/activeasync/README.md

 ## Contributing

-To contribute to activeasync, clone the project,
+To contribute to activeasync, clone the project and submit pull requests in a branch with tests.

 To run tests, install the bundle and migrate the test database:

     $ bundle
     $ cd spec/dummy && bundle exec rake db:migrate db:test:prepare

-Please provide pull requests with tests.